 |1559-01-14 FE||1 Jul 70 OS||1 Jul 70 AD||1746807 JDN|

 |Tue||11059-02-14 AA||29 Jul 70 NS||31 Jul 823 AUC||4033994 AAN|

-The interesting information from this report is that the month of July, a 31 day long month, began on the 11059/1/14 AA and ended on 11059/2/14 AA These two dates are given in the Mosaic Law as the primary and alternate dates for celebrating Passover.
-Recall also that at the first Passover that the first born of Pharaoh were killed while those who were under the blood of the lamb were spared.
+The interesting information from this report is that the month of July, a 31 day long month, began on 11059-01-14 AA and ended on 11059-02-14 AA.
+These two dates are given in the Mosaic Law as the primary and alternate dates for celebrating Passover.
+Recall also that at the first Passover that the first born of Pharaoh were killed.

-This report also gives us the year on the Bible Calendar when this happened, early in the year 11059.
+This report also gives us the year on the Bible Calendar when this happened, early in 11059 AA.
 Any year based predictions most likely point at this year.